 5. Designing a Strategy to Better Understand the Workings of the Business

 Effective strategies produce desired results.
-In this case, the desired result is truly understanding how your own company and business works.
+In this case, the desired result is truly understanding how your own company and business work.
 Executives, especially those new to their position, need this understanding to run the business well and be respected by their subordinates.
 But this doesn’t happen by chance.
 You need to create and carry out a plan that works for you.

 Determine what parts of the business you don’t know as well as you should, what gaps you need to fill in your understanding of the business, and what problems and issues you need to address.
 Then, design your learning strategy accordingly.
 This involves: